Best Packing Cubes

 Ease of Packing

 While ultralight cubes like the Osprey UL, Eagle Creek Pack-It Spectre, and the ones by Tripped lack structure, they are actually quite easy to pack with their zip design that only opens the cube halfway.
 Because of this feature, you can easily stuff each cube full, earning high points for packability.
-But these bags are not as easy to unpack specific items, and only have one zipper, limiting their versatility.
+But these bags are not as easy to unpack with specific items and only have one zipper, limiting their versatility.

-The budget cubes from Bagail, EasyFun, YAMIU, and Shacke, are all clamshell-style with double zippers.
-But with their low-cost comes lower-quality material, which typically lacks structure and can make packing and unpacking more difficult as a result.
+The budget cubes from Bagail, EasyFun, YAMIU, and Shacke are all clamshell-style with double zippers.
+But with their low cost comes lower-quality material, which typically lacks structure and can make packing and unpacking more difficult as a result.

 The packing cubes from Gonex and Tripped were the only compression-specific styles we tested.
-When shoved full of bulky clothing, the Tripped cubes outshone the Gonex being able to compress down to a slimmer, more packable profile, compressing down by a whole inch.
+When shoved full of bulky clothing, the Tripped cubes outshone the Gonex by being able to compress down to a slimmer, more packable profile, compressing down by a whole inch.
 Because of their mesh front, the Gonex cubes will not compress down as much as the Tripped cubes, only compressing by a little more than half an inch.
 The point of a compression cube is to act as a vacuum seal, eliminating air from the bag.
-The mesh on the Gonex cubes will not provide this vacuum seal effect, and will also bulge upward much more when the bag is filled than the tight but flexible polyurethane of the Tripped compression cubes.
+The mesh on the Gonex cubes will not provide this vacuum seal effect and bulge upward much more when the bag is filled than the tight but flexible polyurethane of the Tripped compression cubes.

-While not entirely compression specific, the Shacke packing cubes were reinforced with a nylon "x" that is a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
+While not entirely compression specific, the Shacke packing cubes were reinforced with a nylon "x" — a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
 The rest of the cubes we tested were not compression-style packing cubes, and the ones with the largest mesh panels were the worst at compressing, as the softer mesh will bulge outwards.

 The packing cube sets we tested came in a wide variety of holding capacity.
 This was determined by how many pieces came in a set and how big the packing cubes themselves were.